TomAintAround/neovim-config/README.md

 2. Run the following commands inside of Neovim to see if you're missing something: `:checkhealth` and `:checkhealth nvim-treesitter`.

-3. Install LSPs and formatters (check `lua/default/plugins/lsp.lua` to see which ones are configured).
+3. Install LSPs, formatters and debuggers (check `lua/default/plugins/lsp.lua` and `lua/default/plugins/debugger.lua` to see which ones are configured).